jimbaker/jvm-language-summit/jython-lightning-talk.md

 * For Storm: serializablity (mostly don't care about Kryo optimization - just moving code here), resolution on the `CLASSPATH`
 * In general: support a specific output shape
 * => clamp project to bind again `__proxymaker__` protocol
+* One extra piece is linking to the Jython runtime

 Exposing